-First things first, just open PixTeller Editor in blank format, and from here on, we will take things step by step, to show you how it's done.
+First things first, just open the photo editor in blank format, and from here on, we will take things step by step, to show you how it's done.
 You want to make the most of it and we know how.

 Look at the top of the page, below 'Editor' and 'My designs'.
 There you'll find an extra menu where your super powers await.
 You can order, rotate, set opacity, set alignment, flip, clone, delete any element selected for your design.
 Plus, on the top right, you may find the 'History ' 'Undo' and 'Redo' buttons.
 (Because no one is perfect)

 Look at the middle-right side of the page.
 There are located the much-needed multi-page options.
 By using this function, you have the flexibility to create multiple design pages by adding new ones or, even clone existing ones.
-Additionally, this feature is also useful if you want to create long length animations using PixTeller Editor.
+Additionally, this feature is also useful if you want to make animations using PixTeller editor.

 Looking for the animation mode switch button?
 It is located in the right-top corner of the editor canvas area.
-Once you click it, you will switch the editor from design to animation mode.
-And here is where you can create amazing motions between instances for any element you added in design mode.
+Once you click it, you will switch the editor from design to animation mode, and here is where you can create animated gifs by adding motions between instances for any element you have in design mode.

 Next you will need the zoom menu to adjust your design preview the way you like it.
 Just look for it on the bottom-right corner of the page.

-Let's say you want to make a landscape design for a Facebook post.
+Let's say you want to make a greeting card for a Facebook post.
 To do this, click on 'Preset size' button and choose 1200x630 pixels dimensions.
 Once you do this, the canvas design will adjust according to the new dimensions.

 For example, let's add a rocket shape.
 To do this, I will search for a rocket, choose one and click on it.
 The rocket shape selected will be added on the left-top part of my design area, with a default size of one hundred pixels width and one hundred pixels height.